 Bring this receipt and a photo ID (driver’s license, university ID, or passport) to 318 Wyly Tower.
 Wyly Tower is a 16-story white building that is easily visible from the front entrance of Keeny Hall.
 However, if you enter the library, you’re on the wrong side.
 Enter from the side next to the parking lot and locate the middle elevator labeled “floors 3 and 16.”

-NOTE: Students who have previously attempted a remedial (099 course) will not receive credit from the Accuplacer.
+NOTE: Students who have previously attempted, failed, or withdrawn from a remedial course will not receive credit from the Accuplacer.

 Must pay in advance in the Cashiers Office of Keeny Hall, located downstairs directly below the Registrar.
 (103 Keeny Circle)

 - $10 – With Tech ID number